About Us

 Photo Curator & Organizer

 Chris joined us in what started out as a temporary gig.
 She was between jobs and knowing what a photo and history buff she is, we thought she might enjoy what we do here.
-As it turns out, #ScrapMyPix, ended up being a bit more than temporary.
+As it turns out, #ScrapMyPix and now Photo Archivers ended up being a bit more than temporary.
 Chris is loyal, detailed and only wants to do the best job for our clients.
 She can organize a client collection like nobody’s business.
 She’s also our company cheerleader.
 If you want something fun organized, Chris is your gal.
 With Chris here, we never miss a birthday or other reason to celebrate.
 Her favorite photos are from the early 20th century.
-So glad you chose to stick around!
+So glad she chose to stick around!

 Fun fact: She’s also happens to be my sister-in-law.
 She also has some highly competitive tendencies.
 So be careful if you’re planning on playing any board games with her.